Buying used furniture can be awesome or not so awesome.

 Best for: Those of you with high-end taste and deep pockets.
 Luxury seekers who are looking for a one-of-a-kind items this is the place for you.
 It is filled with fine and carefully selected vintage and antiques as well as fine art from dealers all across the country.
 It is a shopping destination for people looking for pieces that stand out.
 It has all you need to furnish in accordance to your dreams.

-1. Amazon: I bet you didn’t know Amazon sells used furniture.
+I bet you didn’t know Amazon sells used furniture right here.
 They do and they offer plenty of it.
-Amazon is an all rounded kind of marketplace and this being so it also caters for those looking for authentic and modern second-hand furniture.
+Amazon is an all-round kind of marketplace catering to those looking for authentic and modern second-hand furniture as well as thrift furniture.
 This mammoth online shopping platform deals with licensed as well as approved furniture of modern and mid-century modern nature.

-Best for: Those who are out to Mad Men their house at a budget.
+Best for: Those who are out to Mad Men their house on a budget.

 This online marketplace specializes in buying and resale of curated home items.
 For sellers you can use their app to easily take pictures and upload a snapshot of what you want to sell with its brief description.
 It also gives buyers a 48-hour window to return the item if it does not satisfy you.